-The University requires a minimum of 30 graduate credits for the traditional Master of Arts in Strategic Leadership degree and 36 credits for the MASL Business Administration Leadership, Church Leadership, and Worship Leadership tracks.
-This degree will consist of nine three-credit classes, which are listed below under the Course Descriptions section below, and the completion of a three-credit capstone project or thesis.
+The University requires a minimum of 30 graduate credits for the traditional Master of Arts in Strategic Leadership degree and 36 credits for the MASL Business Administration Leadership, Church Leadership, Organizational Development and Worship Leadership tracks.
+This degree will consist of nine three-credit classes, which are listed under the Course Descriptions section below, and the completion of a three-credit capstone project or thesis.
 The MASL track degree options will consist of eight three-credit Leadership Core courses, nine credits of track courses, and the completion of a three-credit capstone project or thesis.
+The Master of Arts in Biblical Theology degree requires 36 credits, regardless of the chosen track.